 Thankfully, it’s possible to restore your countertops to their state of perfection, especially, if the stain or etch is dealt with sooner rather than later.
 Once you know how to remove stains and etches from marble countertops, you will be able to handle those issues as they come up.

 Removing stains from marble countertops

 Plenty of different materials might be responsible for staining your beautiful marble countertops.
 Thus, the procedure to remove those stains will be slightly different depending on that.

 With that said, you should try to identify the perpetrator and use our recommended procedure for it.

-An oil-based stain might be caused by grease, cooking oil, milk, peanut butter, creams, cosmetics and so on.
-And the only way to remove it is drawing out the oil from the marble countertop.
+An oil-based stain might be caused by grease, cooking oil, milk, peanut butter, creams, cosmetics, and so on.
+And the only way to remove it is by drawing out the oil from the marble countertop.

 Clean the area with a soft liquid cleanser mixed with drops of ammonia or acetone.
 If that doesn’t work, applying a special poultice for a few days might do trick.
 We will dedicate an entire section of this post to teaching you how to do that.

 These stains originate from coffee, tea, wine, foods, and other organics, they are pink to brown and definitely easier to remove than oil-based stains.